Ognjen Ožegović

-Ognjen Ožegović (Огњен Ожеговић, /sh/, born 9 June 1994) is a Serbian professional footballer who plays as a striker for Super League Greece club Atromitos.
+Ognjen Ožegović (Огњен Ожеговић, /sh/, born 9 June 1994) is a Serbian professional footballer who plays as a striker for Super League Greece club Levadiakos.

 Club career

 Born in Gradiška, Ožegović made his first football steps with the local club Kozara and later he moved to Borac Banja Luka.
 Subsequently, Ožegović went through the youth setup at Red Star Belgrade, where captained a team for a period.
 He was initially sent out on loan to Banat Zrenjanin (2012), and then to Voždovac (2013), in order to gain experience.
 In early 2014, Ožegović terminated his contract with Red Star.
 He subsequently signed a six-month deal with Rad, helping them avoid relegation from the top flight in the 2013–14 campaign.

 In the 2014–15 season, Ožegović played for Jagodina (fall) and Borac Čačak (spring).
 He scored six times for the latter side, including a long-range volley in a 3–1 win over his former club Jagodina, securing him the Goal of the Season award.
 In July 2015, Ožegović signed a three-year contract with Vojvodina.
 He netted seven league goals for the side, including a bicycle kick in a 2–0 win against Javor Ivanjica that earned him the Goal of the Season award for the second time in a row.
 He also scored twice in the first leg of the third qualifying round for the UEFA Europa League, in a 4–0 away victory over Sampdoria.

 In early 2016, Ožegović moved abroad to China and joined Super League club Changchun Yatai.
 He failed to score in nine games for the side, before returning to Serbia.

 On 31 August 2016, Ožegović signed a one-year contract with Čukarički.
 He scored a total of 16 goals in 25 league appearances over the course of the 2016-17 season.
 In addition to the regular season, Ožegović was prolific in Čukarički's 2016–17 Serbian Cup campaign, scoring in the second round against Javor and in the second leg of the semi-final against Red Star Belgrade.